 It’s a phrase that almost all traders have heard at least once in their trading journey.
-Some might have even experienced it and quit already, some would have overcome it and some probably are thinking about quitting now.
-This post is for the group of traders who are still struggling to find their path to consistent profitability and for those winners who are trying to maximize their edge even more.
+Some might have experienced it and quit already, while others have overcome it, and some are probably thinking about quitting now.
+This post is for traders still struggling to find their path to consistent profitability and for winners trying to maximize their edge even further.

-Trading is a field where the odds are stacked against you from the start.
+Trading is a field where the odds are stacked against you.
 It’s your job to choose the right instruments to trade, the right side of the trade, and the right strategy to execute at the right time if you want to stay afloat in the game.
-Getting so many things right can be very difficult to do for a new trader.
+Getting so many things right can be difficult for a new trader.

-Setting yourself up for success in trading is simply having a strategy or a system with a positive expectancy system - in simpler terms if you trade, you should make money over some time or over a certain number of trades.
+Setting yourself up for success in trading is simply having a strategy or a system with a positive expectancy, in simpler terms, if you trade, you should make money over some time or over a certain number of trades.
 Some call this having an “edge” in the market.

 What Is A Trading Edge?